alexblackie/aoc-2021/README.md

 - `Cmd` is the main console app entrypoint, which generates the CLI
 - `Data` manages loading inputs and some data casting of those inputs
 - `Submarine` contains the business logic related to controlling the submarine and its subsystems
+- `Bingo` contains the logic to play games of Bingo.

 ## Development